aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/multi-account-strategy/starter-framework.md

 ## What are we going to do?

-This article will explain the starter multi account framework
+This article will explain the starter multi-account framework

 ## Starter framework

-Within your AWS Organization there are two types of Organizational units - foundational and additional.
+Within your AWS Organization there are two types of Organizational Units (OUs) - foundational and additional.

 The Foundational OUs group the shared accounts needed to manage the your overall AWS environment.
-The areas considered Foundational are security, networking and security logs.
-Each of the Accounts within the Foundational OUs are grouped into production and non-production environments in order to clearly distinguish between production and non production policies.
+The areas considered foundational are security, networking and logs.
+Each of the AWS Accounts within the foundational OUs are grouped into production and non-production environments in order to clearly distinguish between production and non production policies.

-The Additional OUs group the accounts directly related to the software development lifecycle.
+The additional OUs group the accounts directly related to the software development lifecycle.
 This includes the accounts for development (development sandboxes, source code and continuous delivery) and the accounts for the staging process from earliest testing to production.